LAST UPDATED

 Explore Nassau with Princess

-With sun-soaked beaches, island history and world-famous marine encounters all within reach, the Nassau Bahamas cruise port is the perfect start to your adventure.
+With sun-soaked beaches, island history and world-famous marine encounters all within reach, cruises to Nassau put you right at the doorstep of the Bahamas' most vibrant destination.
 Whether you're walking to a nearby landmark or diving into a guided tour, Princess makes discovering Nassau effortless and exciting.